alireza-dantism/NGS-pipeline/README.md

 * Output => Convert Counts into the Matrix

-Tip: as.matrix() mixed logical-integer will give a nteger matrix
+Tip: as.matrix() mixed logical-integer will give a integer matrix

 ```R
 Class = read.csv("geuvadis_phenodata.csv")[,3]